-The Arboretum at Fresno State is open to the public and visits are encouraged.
-A tree guide has been published for some of the thousands of trees on campus.
-In all, one hundred kinds of trees are identified and, with the guide in hand, a leisurely stroll can become an education in tree life.
-The guide is free of charge and can be printed from this site by clicking here or a hard copy brochure can be obtained at the Plant Operations office located on campus at 2351 E. Barstow Avenue Fresno, CA 93740.
+The Arboretum at California State University, Fresno State is open to the public and visits are encouraged.
+An interactive tree guide is currently under development for some of the thousands of trees on campus.
+In all, over one hundred kinds of trees will be identified on the interactive map, which can turn a leisurely stroll into an education in tree life.